Using Webhooks on InEvent

 To see your Webhook request and response examples, complete the following steps:

-1. Click the juice icon next to any of the methods (depending on your use case).
+1. Click the beaker icon next to any of the methods (depending on your use case).

 2. Enter the WebhookID into the WebhookID field.